 For more information, please contact our expert : firstname.lastname@example.org

-3 directives published between 1975 and 2008 lead the the aerosols conception and manufacture .
+3 directives published between 1975 and 2008 govern the conception and manufacture of aerosol.
 The aerosol industries consider these directives as the references.

-Concerning labels, CLP regulation for aerosols also has to be fulfilled.
+Concerning labels, CLP regulation for aerosols also has to be compled with.

-Depending on the product type in aerosols, they also have to be conform with specific regulations on some products such as:
+Depending on the product type in aerosols, they also have to be conform with specific regulations on certain products such as: